It’s an improved iteration of the Garmin Fenix 6 with dedicated ultrarunning features that are unique to those who love the trail.

 The Garmin Enduro was released on February 16, 2021, so it’s fresh on the market.
 It carries a price tag of around $800.
 This is naturally more expensive than the Fenix 6, but for the extra money, you get dedicated ultrarunning features and a monster battery life.

 You can buy Garmin Enduro and Fenix 6 Series from Amazon now.
 Having built-in GPS and rugged design makes these smartwatches best for outdoor activities like hiking, cycling, etc. If you are specifically looking for the best cycling watches with a monster battery, then go for Garmin Enduro.

 Conclusion – Which is best?

-If you want a decent battery life, you want to go with the Enduro.
+If you want decent battery life, you want to go with the Enduro.
 No smartwatch on the market right now can come close to this.
 The best smartwatch, the Apple Series 6, lasts only 17 hours at best.

-The Garmin Fenix 6 and Fenix 6 Pro Solar are a nice middle ground if you want function and endurance.
+The Garmin Fenix 6 and Fenix 6 Pro Solar are a nice middle ground if you want to function and endurance.
 True that the battery doesn’t last as long as the Enduro, but it’s still very good.
 The upside of the Fenix 6 and 6 Pro Solar is that they offer better features like third-party app integration and music streaming.